tuftsdatalab/tuftsWorkshops/docs/2023_workshops/cas12aAlphaFold2/03_Cas12a_Variant_Vizualization.md

 zoom sele
 ```

+- To capture this image we can go to `File > Export Image As > PNG... > Save PNG image as ...` and enter a name for your image!
+- Alternatively, you can take a screen shot and save.

 ??? question "Can you spot any disordered regions that AlphaFold2 may not have predicted well?
 Include an image displaying one of these regions. "

-??? question "[Ma et al. 2022](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9825149/) note that the Cas12a mut2-CW has a more open active site than the wild type Cas12a.
-Zoom into the catalytic site for Cas12a mut2c-W and include an image displaying this catalytic site (Hint: the catalytic site will contain the following residues: 863, 952, 965, and 1214).
+??? question "[Ma et al. 2022](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9825149/) note that the Cas12a mut2-CWF has a more open active site than the wild type Cas12a.
+Disable the Cas12a mut2-CWF mutant and include an image of the wild type Cas12a.
+Then enable Cas12a mut2-CWF mutant, disable the wild type Cas12a and include an image of the Cas12a mut2-CWF mutant.
 Do you agree that the catalytic site appears more open in comparison to the wild type structure (5XUS)?"